-- 8.11 External examiners are appointed by the Deans for Taught Programmes (Humanities and Social Sciences, and Science and Engineering), or the Associate Dean for Education Quality (Medicine and Dentistry).
-This authority is delegated from Senate. - 8.12 External examiners shall be nominated using a standard form, available online: www.arcs.qmul.ac.uk/quality/external-examiners.
+- 8.11 External examiners are appointed by the Deans for Education (Humanities and Social Sciences, and Science and Engineering), or the Head of Quality Assurance (Medicine and Dentistry).
+This authority is delegated from the Senate. - 8.12 External examiners shall be nominated using a standard form, available online: www.arcs.qmul.ac.uk/quality/external-examiners.
 The form shall be submitted, with a CV of no more than two pages, to the Academic Quality & Standards Officer.
 Nominations without a CV shall not be considered.
-The Academic Secretariat shall ensure that the nominee meets the QMUL appointment criteria. - 8.13 Where a nominee meets the appointment criteria, the nomination shall be approved by the Academic Secretariat, and passed to the faculty Dean for consideration.
-Where approval is given by the Dean, the nominee shall be appointed, and the SEB and school or institute informed by the Academic Secretariat. - 8.14 Where a nominee does not meet the appointment criteria, or is rejected by the Deans, the Academic Secretariat shall refer the matter back to the SEB.
+The Academic Secretariat shall ensure that the nominee meets the Queen Mary appointment criteria. - 8.13 Where a nominee meets the appointment criteria, the nomination shall be approved by the Academic Secretariat, and passed to the faculty Dean for consideration.
+Where approval is given by the Dean, the nominee shall be appointed, and the SEB and school or institute informed by the Academic Secretariat.

+8.14 Where a nominee does not meet the appointment criteria, or is rejected by the Deans, the Academic Secretariat shall refer the matter back to the SEB.
 Where there is an exceptionally strong case for appointment, the SEB may resubmit the nomination with a statement of justification.
-These appointments shall require approval from the Vice-Principal (Student Experience, Teaching & Learning), in addition to the faculty Dean and the Academic Secretariat.
+These appointments shall require approval from the Vice-Principal (Education), in addition to the faculty Dean and the Academic Secretariat.
 In most instances, SEBs should seek alternative candidates when nominations are rejected.